Rolando Villazón: Vocal surgery and the return to the stage

-2015 - today
+2015 - Today

 Rolando Villazón continues to perform on the world's leading stages and has added numerous diverse roles to his repertoire in recent years.
 In 2016, he made his debut in Bohuslav Martinů's opera "Juliette ou la clé des songes" in a new production conducted by Daniel Barenboim at the Berlin State Opera.
 That year also sang his first highly acclaimed L'Orfeo, a role he sings in new productions at Semperoper Dresden and Santa Fe Opera in 2023.

 In 2017, he sang his first Ulisse in Claudio Monteverdi's opera Il ritorno d'Ulisse in patria in Paris.
 He made a further role debut as Pelléas in Claude Debussy's opera Pelléas et Mélisande (opera) in 2018, again conducted by Barenboim.
 In 2021, he returned to New York's Metropolitan Opera as Papageno.
 In 2022, Rolando Villazón made his internationally acclaimed debut as Loge in Richard Wagner's Das Rheingold at Berlin State Opera in a new production by Dmitri Tcherniakov and conducted by Christian Thielemann.

-In 2018, Rolando Villazón was named artistic director of the Mozartwoche festival and later the International Mozarteum Foundation.
+In 2018, Rolando Villazón was named artistic director of the Mozart Week festival in Salzburg, and in 2021 of the International Mozarteum Foundation which organises it.
 His contract has been extended until 2028.